vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

 ### Block Explorers
 The following options of Block Explorers are available:
 - [Epirus Explorer](./block-explorers/epirus-explorer/README.md) - Developed by Web3Labs
-- [VMBC Explorer](./block-explorers/vmbc-explorer/README.md) - Developed by VMware Blockchain for Ethereum
+- [VMware Blockchain Explorer](./block-explorers/vmbc-explorer/README.md) - Developed by VMware Blockchain for Ethereum

 ### Sample DApps
 The Ethereum sample DApps conform to various aspects of Ethereum in VMware Blockchain.
 These sample DApps are developed in a generic form to run on any Ethereum-based Blockchain.
 In addition, the sample DApps have been verified to work in Public Ethereum Testnet such as Goerli.